tttor/ctrl-foundation/survey/1996_rl_kaebling.md

 # Kaebling: Reinforcement Learning: A Survey

-@article{KLMSurvey1996,
-author = "Leslie Pack Kaelbling and Michael L. Littman and Andrew P. Moore", title = "Reinforcement Learning: A Survey", journal = "Journal of Artificial Intelligence Research", volume = "4", pages = "237-285", year = "1996",
+* Leslie Pack Kaelbling and Michael L. Littman and Andrew P. Moore
-}
+* Journal of Artificial Intelligence Research, 4, 1996

 The model consists of knowledge of the state transition probability function $T(s,a,s')$ and